Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: The disordered Heisenberg model

-being $p \in [0,1]$ the probability to have an antiferromagnetic bond between site $i$ and $j$.
+being $p \in [0,1]$ the probability of having an antiferromagnetic bond between site $i$ and $j$.
 The ground state is well understood in two limiting cases: at $p = 1$, where the model reduces to the antiferromagnetic Heisenberg model, exhibiting long-range Néel order~\cite{calandra1998,sandvik1997}, and at $p = 0$, where ferromagnetic order dominates.
 However, for a generic value of $0 < p < 1$, this model is notably challenging to simulate with standard techniques, and in the highly frustrated regime $p \approx 1/2$, the nature of the ground state remains elusive.

 Previous studies~\cite{oitmaa2001,arrachea2001,rodriguez1995} have suggested the possibility of a QSG phase; however, these findings were limited by exact diagonalization results obtained on small $4 \times 4$ clusters and are far from compelling.
-In Ref.~\cite{sandvik1994}, square-lattice antiferromagnets were studied at low temperatures on clusters up to $10 \times 10$ sites.
-However, only up to $10\%$ ferromagnetic bonds were considered, limiting access to the spin-glass regime of primary interest in the present work (which we show it appears when the fraction of ferromagnetic bonds exceeds $20\%$).
-More recently, a QSG phase has also been proposed in the corresponding one-dimensional model~\cite{fava2024}, although its nature is still under debate~\cite{sibei2015}.
-At the mean field level, a low temperature SG phase has been found on the fully-connected graph with Gaussian distributed couplings in Ref.~\cite{kavokine2024exact}, through a sophisticated dynamical mean field method, which includes replica symmetry breaking.
+In Ref.~\cite{sandvik1994}, square-lattice antiferromagnets were studied at low temperatures on clusters of up to $10 \times 10$ sites.
+However, only up to $10\%$ ferromagnetic bonds were considered, limiting access to the spin-glass regime of primary interest in the present work (which we show appears when the fraction of ferromagnetic bonds exceeds $20\%$).
+At the mean-field level, a low temperature SG phase has been recently found on the fully-connected graph with Gaussian distributed couplings in Ref.~\cite{kavokine2024exact}, through a sophisticated dynamical mean-field method, which includes Replica Symmetry Breaking and a continuous time Quantum Monte Carlo.
 However, as usual, the applicability of mean-field theory to low dimensions can be questioned.\\